-This 1-hour meeting (in person if applicable, by email, or over Zoom) will allow us to discuss your case, determine your eligibility, or any other issue or questions you may have.
-After the consultation, we will follow-up with an email recapping our conversation and suggestions moving forward.
+This 45 minute meeting (in person or virtual) will allow us to discuss your case, determine your eligibility, or any other issue or questions you may have.
 By booking a consultation, you are under no obligation to retain our services for an application submission.
-Sometimes all you need is the answers to a few questions and we are happy to help with that.

 Step 3: Sign the Retainer Agreement

-If it’s determined after the initial consultation you would like to engage our services, you will be presented with a Retainer Agreement (RA).
+If it’s determined after the initial consultation you would like to engage our services, you will be presented with a Services Agreement (SA).
 This agreement will outline the client and consultant roles and responsibilities, billing method, payment terms, etc. We highly recommend you review this Agreement thoroughly and follow-up with any questions before signing.